MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 To remove permissions that require static consent, you need to remove the permission from the app registration's side.
 An admin of the tenant also needs to revoke the permission on the Enterprise application side.
 For more information on how to revoke permissions granted to an enterprise application, see [Revoke permissions for an enterprise application](~/identity/enterprise-apps/manage-application-permissions.md#review-and-revoke-permissions).

+In this section, you learn how to remove permissions from static consent.

+You can remove permissions from static consent in two different ways in the Microsoft Entra admin center:

+### Option 1: Remove permissions from the **API permissions** pane

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator) or application owner.
 1. Browse to **Identity** > **Applications** > **App registrations** > **All applications**.
 1. Find the app registration that you want to remove permissions from and select it.
-1. Remove the permissions from the **API permission** pane:
+1. Remove the permissions from the **API permissions** pane:
    1. Locate the **API permissions** pane and find the permissions you want to remove.
    1. Select the API that you want to remove and select **Revoke admin consent** first and **remove permission** next.
 It ensures that the granted permission is removed from your tenant.

       :::image type="content" source="media/howto-update-permissions/remove-permissions.png" alt-text="Screenshot shows how to remove permissions via the API permissions pane.":::

-1. Remove permissions from the application manifest:
+### Option 2: Remove permissions from the application manifest

    1. From the left navigation pane, under the **Manage** menu group, select **Manifest**.
 An editor opens that allows you to directly edit the attributes of the app registration object.
    1. Carefully edit the `requiredResourceAccess` property in the application's manifest file.
    1. Remove the unneeded permissions from `resourceAppId` property and `resourceAccess` property.